Add-on

 add on

-1. A software add-on or extension is any third-party program or script that is added to a program to give it additional features and abilities.
+1. A software add-on or extension is any third-party program or script added to a program to give it additional features and abilities.

-For example, Adobe Flash, which allowed users to watch videos or play games within an Internet browser, is an excellent example of a software add-on.
+For example, Adobe Flash, which allows users to watch videos or play games within an Internet browser, is an excellent example of a software add-on.

 Add-ons are often created by people or organizations not affiliated with the original developer and installed using a program option or through a third-party website.